kotoko/gitlab-runner-vm/Readme.md

 # gitlab-runner-vm

 This repository contains script that creates virtual machine disk (file).

 Script creates temporary virtual machine, installs non-interactively Ubuntu Server 22.04 and latest gitlab-runner and commonly used tools in CI, deletes temporary virtual machine.
 The result of this script is disk image - file that can be later imported to emulator (qemu).
-This repository also contains script for creating secondary disk that will be used as build directory and other directories for temporary files: /tmp, /var/tmp, /var/lib/docker.
+This repository also contains script for creating secondary disk that will be used as build directory and also for files in directories: /tmp, /var/tmp, /var/lib/docker.

 Idea is that you can have virtual machine with gitlab-runner already installed and the only thing left to do is to register gitlab-runner to the gitlab.com server.